mvorbrodt/mvscsi/README.txt

 --------

 mvSCSI is a simple C API for programming SCSI devices under Windows NT/2K/XP.
-It was developed using C and C++.
+It was developed using C and C++, and inspired by simplicity of ASPI.
 It represents my (hopefully successful) effort to make SCSI programming somewhat easier for the average Joes like myself :)

 In order to compile, you will need Boost 1.33.1 and Windows Server 2K3 SP1 DDK.
-All structures must be packed (byte alignment), or else... world of undefined. mvSCSI is not thread safe :( but an easy fix is possible: put a mutex lock on all functions in source/mvscsi.cpp.
+All structures must be packed (byte alignment), or else... world of undefined. mvSCSI is now thread safe: internal mutex is used to synchronize all function calls, see source/mvscsi.cpp. mvSCSI also supports asynchronous execution of SCSI commands.
+Notification is done through Win32 events, callback functions, or variable polling.
+See source/mvscsitest.cpp for example of each technique.

 Enjoy!